 - Seminars and Articles

-Anita is a regular contributor to chambers’ family law, public law & Court of Protection publications and to the Family Law Week site.
+Anita regularly gives seminars, training and talks on issues within her areas of practice.
+She is a regular contributor to chambers’ public law & Court of Protection publications and to the Family Law Week site.